lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 - include a new data structure ``fmi2ExtendedEventInfo`` and a new function ``fmi2ExtendedNewDiscreteStates``.
   ``fmi2ExtendedNewDiscreteStates`` is similar to ``fmi2NewDiscreteStates`` but includes the value references of all variables changed because of a time event (e.g. the variable ``y``).
-  We call these variables ``TimeEventHandler`` variables.
+  We call these variables ``TimeEventHandlers``.
 The data structure and new functions are

   .. code-block:: C
     :emphasize-lines: 8